adcimon/cheatsheets/webrtc/webrtc.md

 <p align="center"><img align="center" width="60%" height="60%" src="temporal_simulcast.png"></p>

-For a subscriber with limited bandwidth, it is possible to send only the frames of a specific temporal layer.
+For a subscriber with limited bandwidth, it is possible to send only the frames of a specific temporal layer, effectively reducing bandwidth.

 ## References